GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Aggro
 - definition: when mobs target you
-- you can use it to your advantage by [baiting](#baiting) for another player
+- you can use it to your advantage by [baiting](#baiting) while another player eliminates the threat
 - you can get it off you by using utility/players, breaking line of sight or running away
 - do not direct it at other players
+- if you notice a mob isn't aggroing you, it may be safe to expose yourself from it to kill another mob
 - in some games, it's possible to only aggro a single mob

 ### AI animations
 - predictable
 - different in every game
+- take note of AI animations (ex: stagger), when they happen and what triggers them
-- can be used for crosshair placement
+- can be used for crosshair placement or targeting other mobs while a mob completes an animation

 ### AI behavior
 - predictable
 - different in every game
+- observe what the AI does in certain situations to find patterns (ex: flanking right when going left)
+- knowing those patterns allow you to predict what mobs are going to do
-- can be used for funneling mobs and setting up traps
+- can be used for funneling mobs, crowd control or setting up traps

 ### AI states
 - idle: mobs move predictably and are usually patrolling their designated area
 - alerted: mobs will investigate the area where they last saw/heard something suspicious, they move semi-predictably and usually go back to idle after a while without any sign of suspicious activity
-- combat: mobs move unpredictably and it'll take longer for them to go back to idle, it may not be possible to do so depending on the level design
+- combat: mobs move unpredictably and it'll take longer for them to go back to idle (it may not be possible to do so depending on the level design)

 ### Angle isolation
 - definition: using the environment/utility to isolate enemies